dokaniasourav/dokaniasourav/README.md

 Javascript but also really like Python.

 One thing I want the most is to travel to diffrent countries with someone.
-I also like to learn new languages (currently learning 普通话 and want to next learn Japanese or Korean).
+I also like to learn new languages (currently learning 普通话 ...)

 Would like to update this as I go, so stay tuned!